2026 Strategic Planning

 Some of our greatest strengths—longstanding traditions, deeply committed participants, and experienced instructors, callers, and musicians—are also sources of vulnerability if we do not intentionally plan for the future.

-Tapestry’s Board of Directors has begun a strategic planning process to help guide our organization over the next 5–10 years.
+In January 2026, Tapestry’s Board of Directors began a strategic planning process to help guide our organization over the next 5–10 years.
 On this page, you can explore why we are doing this work now, what we are thinking about, and how the broader community can help inform what comes next.

 Our goal is not simply to plan programs or logistics, but to step back and ask bigger questions about who Tapestry is, who we serve, and how we steward participatory dance, music, and community for future generations.